Tanya Irwin Piano

 I’m often asked these questions.
 The answer is simple.
 Have the child listen to your favorite classical music.
 For example, if Mozart is your favorite composer, the child can listen to his music.
 In addition, consider the following.

-A child can start listening to music while still in the womb.
-An unborn child can hear and respond to sound after week 16.
-Studies show that polyphonic music has a significant impact on the development of children’s intellect and personality, both before their birth and during their early years.
-This is because of the complexity of the music’s emotional, intellectual, philosophical and spiritual content.
+Studies show that Baroque music has a significant impact on the development of children’s intellect and personality, both before their birth and during their early years.

 Below are some examples of music by J.S.
 Bach.